testable/node-script-utils/README.md

 #### Counter

 `results([resource], [url]).counter(name, [increment], [units])`
+`results([resource], [url]).counter(options)`

 Keep track of a counter across test execution.
+Namespace defaults `User`.
 Increment defaults to 1.
 Resource and url default to blank and are included with the "overall results".

 For example: